 Wind damage in the Colorado Springs area

 High winds hit the Pikes Peak region and southern Colorado on Monday, Jan.
 9, 2017, causing damage in several areas.
-High winds have been brutal in Colorado Springs today.
+Vietnam Vet Dean Byrne uses his hacksaw to try to remove branches from the massive tree that upended his World War II era jeep in his front yard on Main Street in Security, Colorado, on Monday, January 9, 2016.

 Start the conversation, or Read more at The Gazette.